CAA381/hands-on/exercises/B1/README.md

    4. Make sure that State is ON
    5. Click on Create button
 ![](../../images/b/b1_18_configure_web_hook.png)

+> **Note:** Slack is divided into channels, where you can receve your alerts.
+In order to integrate Alert Notification with Slack, one would need a [webhook](https://en.wikipedia.org/wiki/Webhook).
+In order not to bother you with Slack configurations we have pre-configured those webhooks for you.
+However, if you want to learn more how to configure Slack, simply click [here](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/88a4774f9d3f43259b4dc9e7e7729829.html?q=slack)

 [![](../../images/nav-previous.png) Previous Exercise](../B2/README.md) ｜[![](../../images/nav-home.png) Overview page](../../README.md) ｜ [![](../../images/nav-next.png) Next Exercise](../exercises/C2/README.md)